efyang/rektchat/howitworks.md

 5. renders on draw
 6. onkey takes in keystrokes and appends them to the current message if not enter or backspace
 7. ^ if enter then send the current message, replace with empty in model
-8. make-package sends whatever is in it
+8. make-package sends whatever is in it to the server.

 ##Server